-METHODS OF DISCIPLINE
+DISCIPLINE

-- 1. IN ROOM Disciplinary cases will be handled by the individual teacher in harmony with their own methods and abilities consistent with the policies of HCS.
-LOWER SCHOOL methods of discipline will include: time-out, missed recess, corrective writing and/or corporal punishment.
+• IN-ROOM DISCIPLINE- Disciplinary cases will be handled by the individual teacher in harmony with their own methods and abilities consistent with the policies of HCS.
+LOWER SCHOOL methods of discipline will include: time-out, missed recess, corrective writing.
 UPPER SCHOOL methods of discipline could range from reprimands to assignment of detention.
-These could include, but are not limited to: missing morning break, lunch room clean up, writing an essay, after school detention, and/or corporal punishment.
-In the event that corporal punishment is warranted, the Principal will call the parents to discuss the punishment.
-Examples of this misconduct are: chewing gum, excessive talking, coming to class without books/supplies, being out of a desk without teacher permission. - 2.
-WORK DETAIL Students will be assigned work at prescribed times.
-The amount will be according to the offense. - 3.
-DETENTION Early Morning Detention and Saturday Detention will begin as assigned.
-Early Morning Detention will begin promptly at 7:00 a.m.
-Saturday Detention will begin at 8:00 a.m. and will last until 11:30 a.m.
-All students will come prepared for work detail.
-You will meet your detention instructor in front of the gym.
+These could include, but are not limited to: missing morning break, lunch room clean up, writing an essay (which will state what the student did, why they did it, why it was wrong, and will include 3 references from the Bible per infraction), and/or Saturday detention.
+Examples of modest misconduct are: chewing gum, excessive talking, inappropriate language, coming to class without books/supplies, being out of a desk without teacher permission.

+TUESDAY AND THURSDAY DETENTION - Work detail detention will begin at 3:30 pm. and will last until 4:30 pm.
+All students will come prepared for work.
+You will meet your detention instructor in the main foyer.
 All work assigned will be completed.
-No one will be allowed to leave before 11:30a.m.
-Tardiness for detention will result in either/or additional time served or In-School Suspension.
+No one will be allowed to leave before 4:30 pm.

-Reasons for detention will include but not be limited to the following: disrespectfulness, tardiness, skipping school, and failure to comply with classroom decorum.
+Tardiness for detention will result in either/or additional time served or in-school suspension.
+Reasons for detention will include but not be limited to the following: disrespect, unexcused tardiness (4), skipping school (1st offence 4 days of Saturday detention), dress code violations, cell phone violations, inappropriate language, and failure to comply with classroom decorum.

-4. IN-SCHOOL SUSPENSION - Students will be isolated from other students and will be assigned academic work in each subject area.
+• IN-SCHOOL SUSPENSION - Students will be isolated from other students and will be assigned academic work in each subject area.
 Work should be completed by the end of the school day.
-"In

-School Suspension" carries a daily grade of zero, which cannot be dropped.
+SS carries a daily grade of zero, which cannot be dropped.
 All tests missed may be made up at make-up test times.
-In-School Suspension (ISS) Rules - An ISS student is to report to the designated in-school suspension area at 7:00 a.m.
+ISS Rules: An ISS student is to report to the designated in-school suspension area at 7:00 a.m.
 The student is to bring all assigned textbooks to the ISS area.
 The student is to remain in the designated suspension area until the monitor comes to get him/her.
 The student will not be allowed to talk or visit with other students.